EricSchles/dany_book/basic/lesson_one.md

 ##Our first example

 Now that you are done installing things, let's make use of what we've just installed!
 So you'll need to find your terminal.
 For Mac OSX and Ubuntu this program is just called terminal.
-For Windows we are going to download (git bash)[https://git-scm.com/download/win].
+For Windows we are going to download [git bash](https://git-scm.com/download/win).
 Now launch your terminal (or git bash) and type the following command:

 `python`